Special Education (SpEd) Student Teaching/Internships

 Interns assume responsibility for organizing and teaching their own class, with an on-site mentor to assist with curriculum planning, classroom management, learning assessment, and professional acclimation.

 Please note that not all students are eligible for the internship option.
-Contact Education Student Services for further information.
+Contact Education Advisement Center for further information.

 Page updated 10/21/15